 I learned this delicious cornflake prawn fritters dish from an adaption of recipe in a small fast food recipe book complimentary with the purchase of a lifestyle magazine.

-My girl and hubby loved this version of deep fried prawn fritters so much.
+My family loved this version of deep fried prawn fritters so much.
 This recipe was indeed sugaring our meal last evening.
 The whole dish with servings for 4 was mopped up by just 3 of us in the end of the dinner.

 400 grams of medium prawns, shelled and deveined, with tail intact

 120 grams of plain cornflakes, crushed into tiny pieces

 Seasoning for prawns:

 6 heaping tablespoons of plain flour

 1 tablespoon of vegetable oil